harvester/docs/docs/advanced/settings.md

 **Definition**: Number of minutes Harvester allows for collection of logs and configurations (Harvester) on the nodes for the support bundle.

 If the collection process is not completed within the allotted time, Harvester still allows you to download the support bundle (without the uncollected data).
-The minimum value is `30`.
+You can specify a value greater than or equal to 0.
+When the value is 0, Harvester uses the default value.

 **Default value**: `30`